documents4j/documents4j/README.md

 mvn jetty:run
 ```

 You can now open `http://localhost:8080` on you machine's browser and convert files from the browser window.
-In order for this to work, you need to run MS Windows and have MS Word and MS Excel installed.
+Do not kill the application process but shut it down gracefully such that documents4j can shut down its MS Word and MS Excel processes.
+In order for this application to function, MS Word and MS Excel must not be started on application startup.

 #### Custom converters ####
 Any converter engine is represented by an implementation of `IExternalConverter`.
 Any implementation is required to define a public constructor which accepts arguments of type `File`, `long` and `TimeUnit` as its parameters.
 The first argument represents an existing folder for writing temporary files, the second and third parameters describe the user-defined time out for conversions.
 Additionally, any class must be annotated with `@ViableConversion` where the annotation's `from` prameter describes accepted input formats and the `to` parameter accepted output formats.
 All these formats must be encoded as [parameterless MIME types](http://en.wikipedia.org/wiki/Internet_media_type).
 If a converter allows for distinct conversions of specific formats to another then the `ViableConversions` annotation allows to define several `ViableConversion` annotations.